dseeley/ebsmap/README.md

 # ebsmap

+**DEPRECATED**: please use https://github.com/dseeley/blockdevmap instead, which maps GCP _as well as_ AWS block devices.

+---

 This is an Ansible module that is able to map AWS EBS device names (including NVME devices) to the host device names.

 ## Credits